nikhilr612/libmp/README.md

 ## Prerequisites
+### Linux
+1. Install OpenCV
+    - Download pre-compiled binaries: `sudo apt-get install libopencv-core-dev libopencv-imgproc-dev libopencv-imgcodecs-dev`
+    - Alternatively, build from source
+2. By default, this repository's Bazel build files expect OpenCV to be version 4 and installed using the `apt` package manager.
+To match build settings to your own OpenCV version and path, modify the `/third_party/opencv_linux.BUILD` (search for "OPENCV_VERSION") and `/WORKSPACE` (search for "windows_opencv") Bazel files.
 ### Windows
 1. Install OpenCV
-    - Pre-compiled binaries
+    - Download pre-compiled binaries
         - Visit https://sourceforge.net/projects/opencvlibrary/files
         - Click on folder of desired OpenCV version (e.g., 4.6.0)
         - Download and run the installer `.exe` (e.g., `opencv-4.6.0-vc14_vc15.exe`)
-    - From source
+    - Alternatively, build from source
 2. By default, this repository's Bazel build files expect OpenCV to be version `4.6.0` and installed at `C:\opencv`.
-To match build settings to your own OpenCV version and path, modify the `/third_party/opencv_windows.BUILD` (search for "OPENCV_VERSION") and `/WORKSPACE` (search for "windows_opencv") Bazel files.

-### Linux
-1. Install OpenCV
-    - Pre-compiled binaries: `sudo apt-get install libopencv-core-dev libopencv-imgproc-dev libopencv-imgcodecs-dev`
-    - From source
-2. By default, this repository's Bazel build files expect OpenCV to be version 4 and installed using the `apt` package manager.
-To match build settings to your own OpenCV version and path, modify the `/third_party/opencv_linux.BUILD` (search for "OPENCV_VERSION") and `/WORKSPACE` (search for "windows_opencv") Bazel files.
+To match build settings to your own OpenCV version and path, modify the following Bazel files:
+    - `/third_party/opencv_windows.BUILD` (search for "OPENCV_VERSION")
+    - `/WORKSPACE` (search for "windows_opencv")

 ## Building